Shivvrat/shivvrat.github.io/_pages/hiring/neurosymbolic-ai.md

 * Advanced expertise in neurosymbolic AI, interpretable machine learning, and formal reasoning methods
 * Hands-on experience with state-of-the-art deep learning, symbolic reasoning frameworks, and hybrid architectures
 * Opportunities to lead and coauthor publications at top ML and AI venues such as NeurIPS, ICML, ICLR, AAAI, etc.

 ---

+### How To Apply

+Please submit your details using the <a href="https://forms.gle/SYb5HQeXQB3ogedo9" target="_blank">Google Form</a>.

+> **Note**: Choose "Neurosymbolic AI" for the question "Which of the following match your research interests?" in the google form.

+Selected students may be invited for a brief meeting to discuss fit and potential directions.

+---